 Fayette Historic State Park & Townsite

 You don’t have to travel far in Michigan’s Upper Peninsula to see how proudly we preserve and share our amazing history with generation after generation.
-One of the nation’s premier historic company townsites is found at the tip of the Garden Peninsula in Fayette Historic State Park.
+One of the nation’s premier historic company townsites is found at the Garden Peninsula’s tip in Fayette Historic State Park.

 Plan to spend a minimum of two hours (you can easily fill a day) exploring the townsite’s visitor center and 20 buildings to learn how this little iron smelting town helped transform America between 1867 and 1891.
 If history isn’t your motivation to stop, then the recreational fun will be in this 711-acre park that wraps around Snail Shell Harbor off Lake Michigan’s Big Bay de Noc.

-The park is open year-round, 8 am to 10 pm, however, the historic townsite and campsites are only open mid-May to mid-October and the boat slips from early May to early November.
+The park is open year-round, from 8 am to 10 pm; however, the historic townsite and campsites are only open mid-May to mid-October, and the boat slips from early May to early November.

-The peaceful townsite overlooking Snail Shell Harbor with its weathered buildings and stone furnaces is a far cry from Fayette’s booming days when noise, acrid smells and billowing smoke filled the soot-blackened air.
+The peaceful townsite overlooking Snail Shell Harbor with its weathered buildings and stone furnaces is a far cry from Fayette’s booming days when noise and billowing smoke filled the soot-blackened air.
 The town’s founder, Fayette Brown, general manager of the Jackson Iron Company in Cleveland, Ohio, strategically chose this site for an iron smelting operation in 1867.

-Fayette had limestone to purify the molten iron and hardwood forests to make the charcoal needed to fire the furnaces.
-In its heyday, the charcoal pig iron from Fayette was considered some of the best in the country.
-But with the stripping of the forests and new methods for making coke iron and steel, this company town closed down in 1891.
+Fayette used limestone to purify the molten iron and trees to make the charcoal needed to fire the furnaces.
+In its heyday, the pig iron from Fayette was considered some of the best in the country.
+But with the stripping of the forests and new methods for making iron and steel, this company town closed down in 1891.

 Learn the story of this town’s rise and fall and share it with your children.
-The challenges of limited natural resources and work-changing technology improvements isn’t going away.
-Take a free guided tour in the summer or self-guided tour from mid-May to mid-October.
+Take a free guided tour in the summer or a self-guided tour from mid-May to mid-October.

 For an even more amazing encounter with history, look down at the cedars growing on the park’s limestone bluffs.
 Some are 800, 900, even 1,400 years old, making them the oldest trees in any Michigan state park!

 Reel in the big ones.
-Big Bay de Noc is rated one of the best fishing areas in the Midwest.
-Experience the thrill of catching walleye, northern pike, perch and smallmouth bass.
+Big Bay de Noc is rated as one of the best fishing areas in the Midwest.
+Experience the thrill of catching walleye, northern pike, perch, and smallmouth bass.

-Last Saturday in January: Lantern-Lit Cross-Country Ski, Snowshoe & Hike.
-6-8 pm.
+Last Saturday in January 6-8 pm.
 The park illuminates the 1.5-mile Bluff Trail with the soft glow of kerosene lanterns.
-A bonfire, hot cocoa and marshmallows add to the fun.
+A bonfire, hot cocoa, and marshmallows add to the fun.

-Third Saturday in June: Christmas in June.
-11 am-2 pm.
+Third Saturday in June: 11 am-2 pm.
 Campers decorate their campsites and join day visitors in family activities.
 The only thing missing is the snow!

-Third Weekend of September: Paranormal Event.
-9 pm-3 am.
+Third Weekend of September: 9 pm-3 am.
 Have you ever wondered what a ghost hunter does?
-Here’s your chance to participate in two nights of paranormal investigation on our eerie-at-night grounds.
-For ages 10 years or older.
+Here’s your chance to participate in two nights of paranormal investigation on our eerie-at-night grounds, for ages 10 years or older.

-First Weekend of October: Fall Fest.
-11 am-3 pm.
+First Weekend of October: 11 am-3 pm.
 Hayrides, kids’ activities plus Halloween decorations and trick-or-treating in the campground.